chelpis/Have-Fun-NFT/README.md

 # HEAVE FUN NFT

 ## Intorduction
 _**Have Fun NFT**_ is an EVM compatible smart contract which based on ERC721 with metadata and enumerable extensions with simple access control feature.
-The smart contract provides only 4 external functions, `airdrop`, `congratulateTarget`, `setMaxSupply`, `setTokenURIPrefix`.
-- `airdrop`: will mint all the remaining tokens to the `Target` address which is set while contract is deploying.
-- `congratulateTarget`: what ever message send to the function will result in emitting an `Congrats` event
-- `setMaxSupply`: the max supply of the token collection can be set at most once a year, (e.g. `max supply = initial max supply + year passed after contract deployed`).
-- `setTokenURIPrefix`

-Not too surprised, `transferFrom`, `safeTransferFrom`, `approve`, `setApprovalForAll` are all banned.

 For more technical detail, please refer to [Spec](https://git.atgapp.com/han/have-fun-nft/-/blob/master/docs/spec.md)